 But as part of this broad agenda I’ve been particularly working in recent times on how organisations and communities change to become more just, in particular through the arts.

 I’m not interested in any old change, but change which makes life chances and everyday life better for the people that policy and social institutions generally do badly by and for.
 That means that my research might focus on groups of people who are having a hard time in times of austerity, or on practices that are affirming and offer horizons of hope and possibility.
 At present I am doing action research with colleagues to generate new curriculum and working with community theatre practitioners to create spaces for community narratives and knowledges.
 This also means that sometimes I do deconstructive policy analyses.
 Recently this has also extended to thinking about change via social media.

-The second question is how we can ‘see’ and understand what happens when people are engaged in (broadly defined) learning experiences.
+In order to make this work more accessible Ive been looking at how we can ‘see’ and understand what happens when people are engaged in (broadly defined) learning experiences.
 How are they changed?
 What do we look for to understand what is happening?

 This interest has led me to questions of formative evaluation and how we make judgements about what counts as ‘impact’ and ‘value’.
 I mainly pursue this question through ethnographic and case study research.
 Ive most recently worked on this question in relation to community theatre and in work on professional development and public engagement in galleries and museums.
 One of these projects can be seen via this archived blog on Performing Impact.
 Im also interested in young people who miss out on their educational entitlement.

 TALE – Tracking arts learning and engagement, with the Royal Shakespeare Company Education and Tate Learning, funded by Arts Council England.